johnny-lai/platypus.rust/examples/demo/README.md

 ## Cleanup

-The demo script handles cleanup automatically.
+The `./server.sh` script handles cleanup automatically.
 Press Ctrl+C to stop all services.